vinaychilukuri/vinaychilukuri.github.io/_cases/3 - sales-sim_edited.md

 Here are the answers to the questions that were posed before:

-- How do Sales people get better at their jobs, over time?
+- How do Sales people get better at their jobs, over time? <br>
-  A) On the job, shadowing, getting partnered with a sales buddy.
+  **A)** On the job, shadowing, getting partnered with a sales buddy.

-- What are some of the pain points that hinder them in getting better at their jobs?
+- What are some of the pain points that hinder them in getting better at their jobs? <br>
-  A) Unable to make clients understand why the solution they are offering is the better one.
+  **A)** Unable to make clients understand why the solution they are offering is the better one.
 Lack of soft skills.
 Unable to sustain a conversation with a client over a long period of time.
 Unable to get buy-in from the clients after investing so much amount of time.

-- Is a lack of knowledge about the sales process a pain point?
+- Is a lack of knowledge about the sales process a pain point? <br>
-  A) Yes
+  **A)** Yes

-- Were Sales people conscious of this pain?
+- Were Sales people conscious of this pain? <br>
-  A) No. Sales executives, our primary audience, were not conscious of this pain point.
+  **A)** No. Sales executives, our primary audience, were not conscious of this pain point.

 It was clear that though imparting a sales process was important, there were other pressing pain points that are hindering sales people to get better at their jobs.
 In my opinion, targeting a pain point that people are aware of leads to better adoption of a solution.